MicrosoftDocs/windows-itpro-docs/windows/deployment/update/wufb-reports-prerequisites.md

 ## Diagnostic data requirements

 At minimum, Windows Update for Business reports requires devices to send diagnostic data at the *Required* level (previously *Basic*).
-For more information about what's included in different diagnostic levels, see [Diagnostics, feedback, and privacy in Windows](https://support.microsoft.com/windows/diagnostics-feedback-and-privacy-in-windows-28808a2b-a31b-dd73-dcd3-4559a5199319).
+For more information about what's included in different diagnostic levels, see [Configure Windows diagnostic data in your organization](/windows/privacy/configure-windows-diagnostic-data-in-your-organization).

 The following levels are recommended, but not required:
 - The *Enhanced* level for Windows 10 devices